Create lists in CSV format

 - Enclose a string that contains leading or trailing spaces in double quotes.

 - If a field is empty, insert a comma at that position in the record.

 - Enclose fields that contain commas inside a pair of double quote characters.
 For example, “firstname,lastname”,”phonenumber”,”address”.

 - If a field contains double quotes, enclose the entire field in double quotes and convert each double quote character to two double quote characters.

 At minimum, a .csv file must contain one column of telephone numbers.
-For example, a single column is appropriate for Do Not Call lists:
+For example, a single column is appropriate for Do Not Contact lists: